jaredgrubb/llvm-project/clang/docs/ClangFormatStyleOptions.rst

 .. _ObjCPropertyAttributeOrder:

-**ObjCPropertyAttributeOrder** (``List of Strings``) :versionbadge:`clang-format 17` :ref:`¶ <ObjCPropertyAttributeOrder>` The order in which property attributes should appear, such as:
+**ObjCPropertyAttributeOrder** (``List of Strings``) :versionbadge:`clang-format 17` :ref:`¶ <ObjCPropertyAttributeOrder>` The order in which ObjC property attributes should appear.

-    * class
-    * direct
-    * atomic, nonatomic
-    * assign, retain, strong, copy, weak, unsafe_unretained
-    * readonly, readwrite
-    * getter, setter
-    * nullable, nonnull, null_resettable, null_unspecified

   Attributes in code will be sorted in the order specified.
 Any attributes encountered that are not mentioned in this array will be sorted last, in